buzzer-re/mresearch/Windows/reverse_powershell/README.md

 Very good, now we can send a bunch of bytes, run that and get the output, we now just need to run a loop to read until there is no more connections and send the output back!

-To send our messages back, we need to call the ***write*** method in our stream, it has the same arguments as the read, it gets the buffer to send, where to start and his size, but before send our data we need to be able to encode our string to send the all the bytes, this is easily accomplished by using the ***ASCII.GetBytes*** method, that requires the same arguments as ***GetString***, you see ?
+To send our messages back, we need to call the ***write*** method in our stream, it has the same arguments as the read, it gets the buffer to send, where to start and its size, but before sending data we need to be able to encode our string to send the all the bytes, this is easily accomplished by using the ***ASCII.GetBytes*** method, that requires the same arguments as ***GetString***, you see ?
 Powershell is very modular and intuitive to pick-up, Oh for our while loop we will need to wait the -1 response from the ***Read*** method, because that indicate to our script that the connection was lost!

 So finally, our Powershell reverse shell from scratch is: